pilot-j/The-Hive/Neuralnets/storyGPT/Readme.md

 ### Todo

 - [x] Add executable notebook file
 - [ ] Implement FlastAttention in place of vanilla attention
+- [ ] Implement changes to tranformer architecture as introduced in LLama 1
 - [x] Training on full dataset
 - [ ] Add python files that can be executed on system (under progress)
 - [ ] Create web app that can take user prompt and generate short story using StreamLit